Philadelphia Health Commissioner Dr. Thomas Farley Addresses Calls For Resignation In Wake Of Philly Fighting COVID Controversy

 “Why would I resign?
 This is my fight to fight,” Philly Fighting COVID CEO Andrei Doroshin said.

-The CEO of the disgraced Philly Fighting COVID says he will not resign even though he’s calling for the Philadelphia health commissioner to resign.
+The CEO of the disgraced Philly Fighting COVID says he will not resign even though he’s calling for Dr. Farley to resign.

 Philly Fighting COVID CEO Andrei Doroshin: ‘City Needs Scapegoat For Why They Botched Vaccine Effort’